 Designed for high reliability in harsh environments with potential mechanical impact.
 Applied in all ground types, swamps, and harsh rivers.

 Designed for air blowing in ducts and microducts for building reliable underground communication networks.

 Designed for underwater application with increased crush and tensile loads.

 Used for cost-effective one-step aerial installation mostly in rural areas where the spans between poles are not long .

 Used to create communication lines between the common distribution box and a location inside the building (including vertical runs), between entrances or corridors in office buildings.

 Applied for aerial installation on transmission towers, lightning poles, between buildings and structures for communication networks in rural areas.

-When it comes to aerial deployments, ADSS fiber optic cables can provide a cost-effective and reliable solution in most of the cases.
+When it comes to aerial deployments, ADSS fiber optic cables can provide a cost-effective and reliable solution.
 Fiber optic cables of this type are small and lightweight, yet they can withstand high loads and are flexible in applications.